Deutsch English

 Human Trafficking 2.0

-Special counselling centres, the police, and other authorities are observing an increasing digitalization of human trafficking, which makes it even more difficult to track down criminal networks and apprehend the masterminds.
-In a recently published report, Human Trafficking 2.0 – The Digitalization of Human Trafficking in Germany, the Federal Coordination Group against Human Trafficking e.V. (hereafter KOK) has comprehensively outlined the structures and processes of digitalized human trafficking.
-Modern information and communication technologies play an important role in the recruitment of potential victims (which increasingly occurs via social media), in the smuggling into Europe, and in the control of the victims while they are exploited in Germany and other Western European countries.
+Specialist advice centres, police and other authorities are observing an increasing digitalization of human trafficking, which makes it even more difficult to trace chains of perpetrators and apprehend those behind them.
+In a recently published report, Human Trafficking 2.0 - Digitalization of Human Trafficking in Germany, KOK has comprehensively outlined the structures and processes of digitalized human trafficking.
+Modern information and communication technologies play an important role in the recruitment of potential victims, which is increasingly taking place via social media, in the smuggling to Europe and in the control of those affected, while they are exploited in Germany and other Western European countries.
 COVID-19 has further accelerated this development.

 Continue reading